 A tool that would increase engagement on posts.

-With AuthoredUp, you can preview your post before you publish it and make sure that it looks the way you want it to.
+With AuthoredUp, you can preview your post before you publish it and ensure it looks how you want it to.

-You can format LinkedIn posts in a way that makes them easy to read - put text in bold and italics, and add emojis to make your post even more engaging.
+You can format LinkedIn posts to make them easy to read - put text in bold and italics and add emojis to make your post even more engaging.

 You can also save posts as drafts and come back to them later.

-But, for the sake of this article, we are going to focus on the preview function.
+But, for this article's sake, we will focus on the preview function.

 Before we tell you how to preview posts on LinkedIn, we first need to tell you how AuthoredUp works.

-After you add the extension, simply go to LinkedIn, click new post and enable it.
+After you add the extension, go to LinkedIn, click new post and enable it.

 Once the extension is enabled, your post editor will change from this:

-Plus, another feature that is very useful and that I want to mention here is the "Preview Size" function.
+Plus, another very useful feature I want to mention here is the "Preview Size" function.
 Here's what it looks like: